Filip Filipović (politician): Outlawing the party

 The activity of the revolutionary labor movement and the Communist Party of Yugoslavia during 1920 was very noticeable.
 From April 15 to 29, there was a general strike of the railway workers of Yugoslavia, in which more than 50,000 railway employees participated.
 In order to prevent the strike, the Kingdom of the Serbs, Croats and Slovenes used the gendarmerie and the army, as well as other means to force the railway workers to return to work, and the strike was quelled at the end of April.

-During this strike, there were many clashes between workers and the police, and in Subotica during the night of April 19-20.
+During this strike, there were many clashes between workers and the police, and in Subotica during the night of April 19–20.
 In April, there was an isolated armed rebellion, which was easily suppressed by the government.
 In Trbovlje, the miners partially took over power, to which the government responded with brutal terror, and in Ljubljana, on Zaloška Street, on April 24, the gendarmerie shot at the gathered workers, killing 14 and injuring 30.
 From September 2 to 15, a wave of peasant rebellions broke out in Bjelovar and its surroundings, which soon spread to the Varaždin and Zagreb counties, and the fiercest clash between the peasants and the authorities took place in the vicinity of Sisak, where the peasants demolished part of the railway.
 In these riots, 14 peasants were killed and 50 were wounded, while ten policemen and officials were killed.

 7,000 miners embarked on a general strike in Bosnia and Herzegovina from December 21 through 29, 1920.
 The government tried to suppress the strike by force, evicting families of striking miners from state apartments, and miners from other parts of the country were exiled to their own regions.
 In the end, the government militarized mining workers, which led to conflicts between miners and the gendarmerie in some places.
-The fiercest clashes between miners and the police took place in Tuzla and its surroundings, where the so-called "Husin Rebellion" broke out, in which seven miners and peasants were killed and several dozen wounded.
+The fiercest clashes between miners and the police took place in Tuzla and its surroundings, where the so-called "Husino Rebellion" broke out, in which seven miners and peasants were killed and several dozen wounded.